 While the majority of NRT conservancies host at least one endangered species, Ishaqbini holds a collection of the rarest.
 The hirola antelope is only found within this region in Kenya, and only a few hundred remain in the wild.
 The cooperation of the Somali pastoralist communities that make up Ishaqbini has been crucial to the conservation of this species, and to its habitat.

-There are several Somali clans that call Ishaqbini home, which historically has caused some tension.
+There are several Somali clans that call Ishaqbini home, and in the past this has been a source of tension.
 As one of NRT’s newest members, a lot of emphasis has been placed on unity using the same strategies that proved effective in easing ethnic tensions in other conservancies.
 When the board at Ishaqbini was accused of manipulating the latest elections, the Council of Elders asked three members of its Conflict Resolution Team to visit the conservancy with NRT’s assistant community development manager, Gabriel Nyausi.
 The Council is the NRT’s governing body, made up of respected elders from each conservancy, and key partners in government, the private sector, NGO’s and donors.
 As a result of the meetings they convened, the conservancy board agreed to organize another, more transparent, round of elections.
 Easing the unrest between clans has enabled the conservancy to concentrate its efforts in conservation and a sustainable rangeland management that benefits everyone.
 The 22 rangers of Ishaqbini have been another vital tool in keeping the peace, and protecting the wildlife.
-They were trained with funding from NRT and generous support from the Kenya Wildlife service, at the Manyani Training School in the famous Tsavo National Park.
+They were trained with funding from NRT and generous support from the Kenya Wildlife Service, at the Manyani Training School in the famous Tsavo National Park.
 Passing with flying colours, the team emerged with knowledge in discipline, field craft, wildlife law and wildlife monitoring.

 The exact population number of remaining hirola varies considerably, but it is undisputedly Africa’s most endangered antelope.
 With assistance from NRT, KWS, The Nature Conservancy and IUCN, elders from the communities of Hara, Korissa, and Kotile that make up Ishaqbini Conservancy have been able to resource the funding and knowledge they need to protect this precious species.
 In August 2012, 48 Hirola were moved into a fenced off, predator-free enclosure of 3,000 hectares.
-This is the first ever fenced sanctuary on community land in Kenya that is dedicated for the conservation of a critically endangered species.
-By setting up a grazing committee, the communities have reduced the competition with livestock for food and water, for the Hirola still remaining outside the enclosure, which in turn has also helped to rehabilitate the rangeland.
-As a result of these measures, and increased awareness and security, it is hoped Hirola numbers in the conservancy will steadily rise.
+This was the first ever fenced sanctuary on community land in Kenya dedicated for the conservation of a critically endangered species.
+Taking further measures to protect the hirola left outside the sanctuary, the community set up a grazing committee to reduce the competition with livestock for food and water, which in turn has also helped to rehabilitate the rangeland.
+4 rangers were assigned to monitor the hirola within the sanctuary, and to increase awareness of the antelope’s plight in the local communities.